roflmaostc/DiffImageRotation.jl/README.md

 ## Related Packages
 There is `imrotate` by [ImageTransformations.jl](https://github.com/JuliaImages/ImageTransformations.jl).
 For standard image processing rather use this.
-It has better handling, way more options and is faster on CPUs.
+It has better handling and way more options.
 But, it doesn't run with `CuArrays` and does not provide an adjoint/gradient rule.

 There is `rotate` by [FourierTools.jl](https://nanoimaging.de/FourierTools.jl/dev/rotate/).